-The Company's direct and wholly-owned subsidiaries, consisting of ColorTyme, Inc. and Advantage Companies, Inc. (collectively, the Guarantors), have fully, jointly and severally, and unconditionally guaranteed the obligations of the Company with respect to these notes.
-The only direct or indirect subsidiaries of the Company that are not Guarantors are inconsequential subsidiaries.
-There are no restrictions on the ability of any of the Guarantors to transfer funds to the Company in the form of loans, advances or dividends, except as provided by applicable law.
+Rent-A-Center's direct and wholly-owned subsidiaries, consisting of ColorTyme and Advantage Companies, Inc. (collectively, the "Guarantors"), have fully, jointly and severally, and unconditionally guaranteed the obligations of Rent-A-Center with respect to these notes.
+The only direct or indirect subsidiaries of Rent-A-Center that are not Guarantors are inconsequential subsidiaries.
+There are no restrictions on the ability of any of the Guarantors to transfer funds to Rent-A-Center in the form of loans, advances or dividends, except as provided by applicable law.

-Set forth below is certain condensed consolidating financial information (within the meaning of Rule 3-10 of Regulation S-X) as of December 31, 1999 and 2000 and September 30, 2001, and for each of the three years in the period ended December 31, 2000 and for the nine months ended September 30, 2000 and 2001.
-The financial information includes the Guarantors from the dates they were acquired or formed by the Company and is presented using the push-down basis of accounting.
+Set forth below is certain condensed consolidating financial information as of December 31, 2001 and 2000, and for each of the three years in the period ended December 31, 2001.
+The financial information includes the Guarantors from the dates they were acquired or formed by Rent-A-Center and is presented using the push-down basis of accounting.